CSSclasses/CSSclasses/_posts/2015-01-09-css-class-selector.markdown

 </body>
 {% endhighlight %}

 Copy this code example into your html file, and check out what it looks like in the browser.
 Now let’s say the second `div` should be blue.
-We can achieve that by assigning classes to the `divs in our HTML.
+We can achieve that by assigning classes to the `div`s in our HTML.
 We can then apply styles to each class in our CSS:

 {% include switch.html %}